allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 below is an interactive map of the rain gauge rainfall seasonal totals for each watershed within Philadelphia (1990-2011)

 <div id="hv-watershed-map-1"></div>

-# Example: Embedding Folium charts

-This post will show examples of embedding interactive maps produced using [Folium](https://github.com/python-visualization/folium).

-## OSMnx and Street Networks

-The shortest route between the Art Museum and the Liberty Bell:

-<div id="folium-chart-1"></div>

 <br/>